lennartseizer/ild/README.md

 - Allow for random effects
 - Account for temporal variance as an explicit factor
 - Specify the appropriate number of independent units
-- Distinguish the between-person and within-person levels of analysis.
+- Distinguish the between-person and within-person levels of analysis
-- Choose interpretable zero points for independent variables.
+- Choose interpretable zero points for independent variables

 ## Required R packages: